 The short-capped sleeves help keep wind and snow off their core muscles and prevent snow and ice from building up as they walk through the snowy grass.
 The convenient side zipper makes it easy to take on and off even the most unique dog body shape.

 Cheap Dog Winter Coats

 Getting comfortable and much-needed dog clothing doesn’t have to give you sticker shock!
-If you have a growing pup or multiple dogs to clothe, you may be looking for something that doesn’t require taking out a second mortgage on your house.
+If you have a growing pup or multiple dogs to clothing, you may be looking for something that doesn’t require taking out a second mortgage on your house.

 When it comes to dog clothes, you want something affordable, but the most affordable options may not always be the quality you are looking for.
 That’s the difference between affordable and cheap.
-But don’t worry; we skipped the cheap stuff and found quality and affordable options for dog owners on a budget.
+But don’t worry; we skipped the cheap stuff and found high-quality and affordable options for dog owners on a budget.